 Sources represent physical locations (but not only).
 A source can represent such entities like warehouses, physical stores or drop shippers — it all depends on your business needs.

-Stocks are used to mapping a sales channel (websites in the current implementation of MSI) to source locations and available inventory.
+Stocks are used to map a sales channel (websites in the current implementation of MSI) to source locations and available inventory.

 Aggregate Salable Quantity is the total virtual inventory that can be sold through a sales channel (website).
 The amount is calculated across all sources assigned to a stock.